Frequently Asked Questions

 Why does it take so long to complete?

-In contrast to a typical psychological evaluation, in which the interviewing and testing is completed in 1-2 days, a TA can often involve 6-10 sessions, depending on the questions asked and the number of tests administered.
+In contrast to a typical psychological evaluation in which the interviewing and testing is completed in 1-2 days, a TA can often involve 6-10 sessions, depending on the questions asked and the number of tests administered.
 During a TA I hold a goal of deeply understanding the person and how his/her difficulties intersect with their life situation.
 In order to understand you and your life, time needs to be spent connecting and exploring the test results.
 It is possible to conduct a brief TA, which may be more financially viable for some clients.
 A brief TA can also lead to positive outcomes but may result in a less comprehensive understanding of you and your difficulties.